This post may contain affiliate links. Read full disclosure.

 - Remove chocolate muffins from the pan and transfer to a wire rack.
 If desired, garnish with white sparkling sugar or flaky sea salt.
 Cool completely before storing.

-*FOR A THICK DENSE TEXTURE: Skip the corn starch.
+*Want muffins with a thick dense texture?
+Skip the corn starch.
 Instead, add an additional 1/4 cup all-purpose flour (for a total of 2 1/2 cups flour).
 My preference is a lighter fluffier muffin that’s basically a bald cupcake.
 That’s why this recipe includes corn starch.
 But these muffins taste awesome when made both ways.
 With a dense (yet tender) muffin texture or an airy cupcake texture.

-**OPTIONAL GARNISHES: For added sweetness, texture and a beautiful sparkly look, sprinkle the crowns of the muffins with white (coarse) sparkling sugar.
+**Optional garnishes for chocolate muffins: For added sweetness, texture and a beautiful sparkly look, sprinkle the crowns of the muffins with white (coarse) sparkling sugar.
 Or to enhance the flavor of chocolate, sprinkle the crowns with Maldon flaky sea salt.
 This is a customized choice.
 You can’t go wrong with either option.